Health and Homelessness Fund For Change

 When you give now, every dollar becomes two thanks to a matching fund powered by the generous anonymous donor family.
 You can donate online, or, to make a gift of shares and securities, please complete our share transfer form, and forward it to your broker.

-This community generosity is already improving the lives of people experiencing homelessness.
-The Fund for Change has distributed and committed $17.4 million to build specialized Hubs and create highly supportive housing residences.
+The generosity of Londoners is already improving the lives of people experiencing homelessness.
+The Fund for Change has distributed and committed more than $22.2 million to build specialized Hubs and create highly supportive housing residences.

 Hub:

-Atlohsa Family Health Services and St. Joseph’s Health Care London
+Atlohsa Family healing Services and St. Joseph’s Health Care London

 Fund for Change Support: $1.3 million for capital